The Kodaira dimensions of $\overline{\mathcal{M}}_{22}$ and $\overline{\mathcal{M}}_{23}$: Effectivity of the virtual classes

 Since $X'$ is not hyperelliptic, we have $a_{r-1}^{\ell_{X'}} (q) \leq d-3$.
 Furthermore, if equality holds, then since $q' \in X'$ is not a Weierstrass point, we have $a_r^{\ell_{X'}} (q) \leq d-1$.
 The claim then follows from the definition of a limit linear series.

-By (\ref{eq:ramified}), it follows that $\sum_{i=3}^6 s'_0[i] \leq 9$.
+It follows that $\sum_{i=3}^6 s'_0[i] \leq 9$ (see Example~\ref{ex:ramified}).
 The ramification condition at the point specializing to $v_{20}$ implies $s_{20}[6] \geq 7$.
 By Proposition~\ref{Thm:BNThm}, it follows that all of the bridges and loops have multiplicity zero, and the inequalities on slopes must in fact be equalities:

 Because of this, we treat this case in a similar manner to the vertex avoiding case of \S\ref{Sec:VertexAvoiding}.
-There are finitely many such classes; they are in bijection with standard Young tableaux on one of the three shapes depicted in Figure~\ref{Fig:ThreeShapes}.
+There are finitely many such classes; each corresponds to a standard Young tableaux on one of the three shapes depicted in Figure~\ref{Fig:ThreeShapes}.
 The particular shape is determined by the sequence of slopes along the first bridge $\beta_1$.
 More precisely, the three missing boxes from the upper left corner form the partition $\lambda'_0$.
 That this partition consists of precisely 3 boxes corresponds to the fact that $\sum_{i=3}^6 s'_0[i] = 9$.
 We refer to these three shapes as Case A, Case B, and Case C, respectively.